-In recent months Peru, Bolivia and Ecuador have experienced civil unrest, generally related to worsening economic situation.
+In recent months Peru, Bolivia and Ecuador have experienced some civil unrest, generally related to worsening economic situation.
 These conditions are likely to continue, therefore we advise travellers to constantly check the situation.
-Within the rural areas of Peru there has been a increase in drugs related violence, extreme caution should also be exercised in the rural provinces of Ayacucho, Huancavelica, Huanuco, Junin and Huallaga due to the presence of narco-terrorists.
-Ecuador is in the process of choosing a new president, the campaign period runs 10 to 30 March with the electin on 2 April 2017.
-Expect numerous rallies but generally expected to be peaceful.
-In Brazil there is a significant risk of being mugged in the big cities and in some cases where the victim is marched to an ATM machine.
+Within the rural areas of Peru there has been a increase in drugs related violence, extreme caution should also be exercised in the rural provinces of Ayacucho, Huancavelica, Huanuco, Junin and Huallaga due to the presence of narco-terrorists In Brazil there is a significant risk of being mugged in the big cities and in some cases where the victim is marched to an ATM machine.
 The current poor economic situation is leading to an increase in crime.
 Since 2015 there have been many cases of mass robberies of people on the beaches of Copocabana and Ipanema beaches in Rio.
 Many attacks are initiated by false taxi drivers so only registered taxis should be used and its often safer to book a taxi via a hotel, hostel, restaurant etc where a known supplier will be used.
 Travellers must comply to all demands from criminal assailants.
-Brazil is expensive compared to other countries in the region, although the Real is now falling in value.
+However, don't be put off, Brazil is a wonderful country to explre, yo just need to be careful.
+Brazil is also more expensive compared to other countries in the region, although the Real is now falling in value.
 The Brazilian economy is in significant decline and politically the country is very unstable following the impeachment of former President Dilma Rousseff.
 The new government under President Michel Temer is attempting to introduce austerity measures which is leading to further protests, daily protests have occurred in Nov 2016.
 However a furthe period of political instability is expected with many pro and anti government marches expected.
 There has been a significant rise in the number of cases of Yellow Fever in Minas Gerias.
+In addition there has been a fatality from Yellow Fever inthe Cochabamba province in Bolivia.
+As a result the Bolivian authorities are likely to be stricter about enforcing the need for a Yellow Fever certificate.
 Bolivia is currently facing a water shortage in many districts, some protests have occurred.
 In mid March 2017 there was severe flooding in Peru.
 Paraguay is generally a stable country although rioting broke out in Asuncion on 31 March 2017 as protest stromed Congress building in protest of the president's plan to change the constitution to seek a 2nd term.

 Relations between Colombia and Venzuela remain poor but seem to be improving since Santos became Colombia's President.
 Venezuela is in a very fragile state with high levels of crime, civil unrest and economic stagnation due to lower oil prices.
 We do not recommend travel to Venezeula at present.
 The border areas must be avoided between Colombia, Venezuela and Ecuador as they are unsafe and havens of numerous guerrilla groups including FARC.
 Colombia is certainly safer than it was 3 or 4 years ago but jungle areas near both the Ecuadorian and Venezuelan border should be avoided.
 The FCO Travel advice web site has a good map showing areas that must be avoided.
 The rebel grouping FARC signed a historic ceasefire deal with the government on 13 Nov 2016.
 The other smaller rebel group, the ELN, is in negotiation with the government but in February & March 2017 it has increased its low level attacks in order to put pressure on teh government.
 So the threat of more violence remains and travellers mush adhered to the FCO advice regarding safe areas.
 Travellers crossing from Ecuador will notice that Colombia is more expensive.